mbugert/openscad-projects/gopro_monitor_pole_mount/README.md

 * print settings: 0.2mm with supports (lots of them 😢)

 ### Customization
 * The mount needs to be tall enough that the camera can peek over the monitor.
-By default, the GoPro mounting axle is located 3cm above the end of the pole (`pole_offset_z = 30`).
+By default, the GoPro mounting axle is located 3cm above the end of the pole (`cam_raise_z = 30`).
 For tall or vertically oriented monitors, larger values might be required.
-* GoPros other than Hero 3 might require a different `gopro_lens_offset` to be horizontally centered.
+* GoPros other than Hero 3 might require a different `cam_lens_offset_x` to be horizontally centered.

 ## Ring Type
 ![](docs/ring_front.webp)